Skip to main content

 Prevention and infection control

-There is no vaccine against lice, but good hygiene reduces the risk of infection:
+There is no vaccine against slapped cheek syndrome, but good hygiene reduces the risk of infection:

 • Wash your hands often